scribe-security/docs/docs/signVerify.md

    Note the `Verify - Success` at the end - that's what we're looking to see.

 ## GitHub Actions
    Scribe has added all these options of our *Valint* tool to GitHub as actions.
-Too learn more about it and to see how you may use them you can go to [this link](ci-integrations/github "GitHub").
+To learn more about it and to see how you may use them you can go to [this link](ci-integrations/github "GitHub").